tiger01tgr/blueprint_core/README.md

 ### Running blueprint_core

-0. Make sure you have all of the dependencies using `go mod download`
+0. Install all of the dependencies using `go mod download`

-1. `go run cmd/main.go`